 Rev. Irene Monroe is described in O, the Oprah Magazine, as “a phenomenal woman who has succeeded against all odds.”
 An African-American lesbian feminist public theologian, she is a sought-after speaker and preacher.

-Monroe does a weekly Monday segment, “All Revved Up!” on WGBH (89.7 FM), on Boston Public Radio and a weekly Friday segment “What’s Up?” on New England Channel NEWS (NECN).
+Monroe does a weekly Monday segment, “All Revved Up!” on WGBH (89.7 FM), on Boston Public Radio that’s now a podcast, and a weekly Friday commentator on New England Channel NEWS (NECN).
 She’s a Huffington Post blogger and a syndicated religion columnist.
 Her columns appear in 23 cities across the country and in the U.K, and Canada.
 And she writes a weekly column in the Boston home LGBTQ newspaper Baywindows.

 Monroe stated that her “columns are an interdisciplinary approach drawing on critical race theory, African American , queer and religious studies.
 As an religion columnist I try to inform the public of the role religion plays in discrimination against lesbian, gay, bisexual, transgender and queer people.
 Because homophobia is both a hatred of the “other ” and it’s usually acted upon ‘in the name of religion,” by reporting religion in the news I aim to highlight how religious intolerance and fundamentalism not only shatters the goal of American democracy, but also aids in perpetuating other forms of oppression such as racism, sexism, classism and anti-Semitism.”